TeamAddapptation/GraniteV2/src/graniteFunctions/heatmap/README.md

 A heat map is a visualization of a data matrix where values are represented as colors.

+All heatmap cells are based on a 0-100 scale.
+Color ranges are based on a tenth scale.

-## Function Call
+## Unique ID and Function Call

-addapptations server-side logic calls the requested micro(s) and writes a DOM element with a unique id.
+The HTML must include the unique ID for Granite to append the heatmap to the DOM.

 ```html
 <div id="granite-heatmap-demo"></div>